joeclayton13/joeclayton13.github.io/_posts/2020-11-20-Square-Plate.md

 </p>

 </details>

+Initializing the plate and running ``cpu_backward`` will let us evaluate this implementation.

 **Note**: We have set $h = \frac{2}{(N-1)} $ in all of our implementation methods.
 This is because our plate must have edges which take points $[-1, 1]$.
 Therefore, our choice of $h$ is to ensure that each side of our plate has length 2.